IFB Gaming Learn My Way

 Practice task

-Next time you speak to a family member or friend by phone, ask if they use WhatsApp.
-If they do, try sending them a message on it instead of a phone call.
+Ask a family member or friend if they use WhatsApp.
+Try sending them a message on it.

 📚